Gamaroo is a game where you have the classic roll a die

 Do you want to see the secret questions and answers?
 This will spoil the game if you want to play it.
 To see the secret material, click here.

-There are three to four players, but you should use four players.
-Each player has six glass pieces to move from off the board to down the track and off the end of the track.
-The coloured parts of the track can only be traversed by that specific player.
+You can use four players, three players, or two teams of two (or three).
+You can understand the advantage of doing teams, but I think using four individuals is best.
+Each player has five glass pieces, or ten pieces for a team, of a particular colour to move from off the board to down the track and off the end of the track.
+The coloured parts of the track can only be traversed by the player with pieces that are that colour.

-The dice are four yes/no dice.
-You can think of them as stick dice.
+The dice are four yes/no, or one/zero dice.
 You would roll between zero and four, but some numbers are more likely than others.
-As for physical implementation, I'm thinking of providing both popsicle sticks and the cubes.

 This has four branches: words, social, intellectual and trick or treat.